-From learning problem solving to writing out letters and numbers, a typical preschool curriculum will give your child the tools they need to successfully begin kindergarten.
+From problem solving to writing letters and numbers, a typical preschool curriculum will give your child the tools they need to begin kindergarten.

 A Typical Preschool Curriculum

-Young children learn a great deal about solving problems while playing with other children that aren’t their big brother or sister.
-When stacking blocks, a child is keenly focused so they can stack them just the right way or else they’ll come tumbling down.
-When crafting houses with Legos, they envision their masterpiece and try to make it a reality.
-Sometimes children can get upset when their toys don’t cooperate or their peer isn’t doing what they want; this is when problem solving teaches its best lessons.
+Young children learn a great deal about solving problems while playing with other children.
+When stacking blocks, a child is keenly focused on stacking them just the right way or else they’ll come tumbling down.
+When crafting with Legos, they envision their masterpiece and try to make it a reality.
+Children can get upset when their toys don’t cooperate or their peer isn’t doing what they want; this is when problem solving teaches its best lessons.

 Social skills go hand-in-hand with problem solving.
 When your child steps into a setting with other children, beautiful things can happen.
 At times though, the children will disagree on how to play a certain game, or argue over whose turn it is.
 With a teacher’s guidance, the children learn how to solve these disputes and get on with their play.
 Teachers help the children to see where things went wrong, and how the situation can be remedied, giving a child the social skills needed to thrive in a group environment.
 Children will also learn to follow simple instructions, and how to participate in group activities.